In this chapter we will cover some techniques and options that you can use to improve your testing experience and keep your project better organized.

-What if you want to execute one test scenario but with different data?
-In this case you can use examples
+What if you want to execute the same test scenario with different data?
+In this case you can inject examples

 Data is defined via the

-@example annotation, using JSON or Doctrine-style notation (limited to a single line):
+@example annotation, using JSON or Doctrine-style notation (limited to a single line).
+Doctrine-style:

 You can also use the

-@dataprovider annotation for creating dynamic examples, using a protected method for providing example data:
+@dataProvider annotation for creating dynamic examples for Cest classes, using a protected method for providing example data: